A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Descending through the rings of roots

 \section{Descending through the rings of roots}

-Recall that the roots $a_i$, $b_i$, and $s_i$ fall into ``rings'', where each ring of roots goes to zero as $t^{\gamma_n}$, and $\gamma_1 > \gamma_2 \ldots$.
+Recall that the roots $a_i$, $b_i$, and $s_i$ fall into ``rings'', where the $n$-th ring of roots goes to zero as $t^{\gamma_n}$, and $\gamma_1 > \gamma_2 \ldots$.
 For each ring we can consider the corresponding $\w$-plane, where $z = t^{\gamma_i} \w$.
+In each ring there is a different $\AA$, $\BB$, $\SS$, and $\HH$.
+Up until now, we have considered only one ring of roots at a time.
+Now, we must consider more than one ring at a time.

+The results of this section are (i) the branch points $s_i$ do not occur, and (ii) $\HH$ is constant on all the rings but the innermost, and (iii) $\HH$ is not constant on the innermost ring, and (iv) there is at least one $\alpha_i$ on that innermost ring.

-In each ring we can consider the $\HH$ for that ring.
-Let us abbreviate by the phrase ``$N$-condition'' the proposition that $N$ goes to $(-1,0,0)$ on compact subsets of the $w$-plane apart from the zeros of $\AA$.
+As above, we abbreviate by the phrase ``$N$-condition'' the proposition that $N$ goes to $(0,0,-1)$ on compact subsets of the $w$-plane apart from the zeros of $\AA$.
 The $N$-condition depends on $n$, since the power of $t$ used to define the $w$-plane for the $n$-th ring of roots is $\gamma_n$.
 If the $n$-th ring satisfies the $N$-condition, and $\HH$ for ring $n$ is constant, then by Lemma \ref{lemma:H-constant}, there are more fast $b_i$'s than there are fast $a_i$'s, so the $n+1$-st ring also will satisfy the $N$-condition.
 This is the fundamental observation behind the following lemma: